A speakers bureau that represents the best original thinkers,

 writers, and doers for speaking engagements.

-MARGOT LEE SHETTERLY’s Hidden Figures—the #1 NYT bestseller that inspired a #1 movie in America—is the true story of the black women mathematicians at NASA who helped fuel some of America’s greatest achievements in space.
-In talks, Shetterly celebrates these unsung heroes, teasing out issues of race, gender, science, and innovation against the backdrop of WWII and the Civil Rights Era.
+Margot Lee Shetterly’s Hidden Figures—the #1 NYT bestseller that inspired the #1 movie—is the true story of the Black women mathematicians who helped NASA land a man on the moon.
+Growing up, Margot heard these women’s stories from her father, a research scientist at NASA.
+It was only later in life that she realized how little these women’s contributions were known throughout the rest of the country—and decided she would make a change.
+In talks, Margot celebrates these unsung heroes, teasing out issues of race, gender, science, and innovation against the backdrop of WWII and the Civil Rights Era.

-The film adaptation of her book—which became the number one movie in America—stars Taraji P. Henson (Empire), Octavia Spencer, Janelle Monae, Kirsten Dunst, and Kevin Costner.
+The film adaptation of her book—which became the #1 movie in America—stars Taraji P. Henson (Empire), Octavia Spencer, Janelle Monae, Kirsten Dunst, and Kevin Costner.
 It was nominated for the Academy Award for Best Picture and Best Adapted Screenplay, and Octavia Spencer was nominated for Best Supporting Actress.
-To The New York Times, the film introduces viewers to “real people you might wish you had known more about earlier … [who] can fill you with outrage at the persistence of injustice and gratitude toward those who had the grit to stand up against it.”
-A television show is also in the works.

 In this keynote, Margot Lee Shetterly talks about race, gender, science, the history of technology, and much more.
 She shows us the surprising ways that women and people of color have contributed to American innovation while pursuing the American Dream.
 In sweeping, dramatic detail, she sheds light on a forgotten but key chapter in our history, and instills in us a sense of wonder, and possibility.